oluwadami123/Covid-19-Data-Exploration-with-SQL/README.md

 Exploratory Data Analysis: Did a thorough analysis to get the trends of the covid-19 metrics globally and across different regions

 **Visualizations**:
-I visualized all the output using tableau. you can check it [here](https://public.tableau.com/app/profile/gabriel.adeniran/viz/CovidDashboard_17128469889580/Dashboard1)
+I visualized all some of the output using tableau. you can check it [here](https://public.tableau.com/app/profile/gabriel.adeniran/viz/CovidDashboard_17128469889580/Dashboard1)